vrischmann/sketch/README.md

 on to pull those branches into your workspace.
 Use the same workflows you would as if you were pulling in a friend's Pull Request.

-You can ask Sketch to `git fetch sketch-host` and rebase onto some commit or other.
+Advanced: You can ask Sketch to `git fetch sketch-host` and rebase onto some commit or other.
 Doing so will also fetch where you started Sketch, and we do a bit of "git fetch refspec configuration" to make `origin/main` work as a git reference.

-Don't be afraid of asking Sketch to rebase, merge/squash commits, rewrite commit messages, and so forth; it's good at it!
+Don't be afraid of asking Sketch to help you rebase, merge/squash commits, rewrite commit messages, and so forth; it's good at it!

 ### Reviewing Diffs

 The diff view shows you changes since Sketch started.
-Leaving comments on lines adds them to the chat box, and, when you hit send, Sketch goes to work addressing your comments.
+Leaving comments on lines adds them to the chat box, and, when you hit Send (at the bottom of the page), Sketch goes to work addressing your comments.

 ### Connecting to Sketch's Container